Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles: Assessment of coefficients

 \section{Assessment of coefficients}

 To determine the tumor diffusion tensor $\mathbb D_T(x)$ in (\ref{DT}) we need to provide a concrete form for the (mesoscopic) orientational distribution of tissue fibers $q(x,\theta)$.
-Several different choices are available in the literature, see e.g. \cite{conte2020,PH13}.
-As in \cite{Hunt2016} we use the orientation distribution function (ODF)
+Several different choices are available in the literature, e.g. see\cite{conte2020,PH13}.
+As in Ref. ~\cite{Hunt2016} we use the orientation distribution function (ODF)

-where $\mathbb D_W(x)$ is the water diffusion tensor obtained from processing the (patient-specific) DTI data. \\
+where $\mathbb D_W(x)$ is the water diffusion tensor obtained from processing the (patient-specific) DTI data.

 The growth rate $\mu(M,Q)$ can be also defined in different ways and it should be motivated by biological evidence.
-As in e.g., \cite{EHS}, we choose a logistic-like function to describe the growth self-limitation, enhancing this limitation with a factor depending on the necrotic tissue $Ne$
+As in Ref. ~\cite{EHS}, we choose a logistic-like function to describe the growth self-limitation, enhancing this limitation with a factor depending on the necrotic tissue $Ne$

-Here, $K_N$ is the tumor carrying capacity, $K_{Ne}$ is the carrying capacity of the necrotic matter, and $\mu_{M,0}$ is the proliferation rate.
+Here, $K_M$ is the tumor carrying capacity, $K_{Ne}$ is the carrying capacity of the necrotic matter, and $\mu_{M,0}$ is the proliferation rate.
 The function $g(W)$ describes the influence of vasculature on tumor growth.
 It can be simply a linear function of $W$, such as $g(W)=\frac{W}{W_{c,0}}$ describing tumor proliferation as an effect of interactions between tumor and ECs, or can be assumed to have an expression like $g(W)=(1+\frac{W}{W_{c,0}})$, describing ECs enhancing tumor proliferation in better-vascularized regions.
-For the simulations presented in Section \ref{simulation}, we take into account this second choice for the function $g(W)$. \\
+For the simulations presented in Section \ref{simulation}, we take into account this second choice for the function $g(W)$.

 Similarly, for the term $\mu_W(W,Q,d_b)$ describing the proliferation rate of ECs, apart from a limited growth term, we have to include the influence of the healthy tissue on EC growth.
 In particular, the healthy tissue can be seen as necessary to drive ECs proliferation and, therefore, binary interactions between $W$ and $Q$ could be favorable